 In general, a fire damper works when the heat from the fire causes the normal temperature of a room to rise to about 165 degrees Fahrenheit.
 The fusible link attached to the damper would then melt, causing the damper’s door to close.
 In rooms where the normal temperature of the room is consistently higher, a higher degree fusible link would be attached to the damper.
 These particular fusible links would melt at a temperature about 212 Fahrenheit.
 There are two types of fire damper designs used to help prevent the spread of flames, a dynamic fire damper and a static fire damper.

 Understanding how a fire damper works can help you have a better understand of why inspecting and repairing fire dampers are so strictly enforced.
-It only takes about 30 seconds for a small flame to grow and become a major fire.
+It only takes about 1 minute for a small flame to grow and become a major fire.
 By cutting off the passageways for flames to travel, the fire will be contained to one specific location.
-With the holidays on their merry way, making sure that your facility is fire prepared is essential.